South Park: The Fractured but Whole: Plot

 Cartman and the other children decide to play superheroes with the goal of launching a superhero media franchise by finding a missing cat and claiming the $100 reward.
-The New Kid joins the game and Cartman provides them with a tragic backstory; having witnessed "your dad fuck your mom", with Cartman apparently not realizing that this is normal, not an act of betrayal.
+The New Kid joins the game and Cartman provides them with a tragic backstory; having witnessed "your dad fuck your mom", with Cartman apparently not realizing that this is normal.

-The children's search uncovers a conspiracy led by a new kingpin who has united the police; the Italian, Chinese, and Russian crime families; and the sixth graders to steal cats and use their urine to contaminate drugs and alcohol, making the townspeople act crazily and raising crime, which will be blamed on the mayor.
-Coon and Friends defeat the kingpin's henchman Professor Chaos and Cartman surmises that the mastermind is Mitch Conner, a crude hand puppet drawn on Cartman's left hand.
+The children's search uncovers a conspiracy led by a new and unknown kingpin who has united the police, multiple crime families, and the sixth graders to steal cats and use their urine to contaminate drugs and alcohol, making the townspeople act crazily and raising crime, which will be blamed on the mayor.
+Coon and Friends defeat the kingpin's henchman Professor Chaos.
+Cartman surmises that the kingpin is Mitch Conner, a crude hand puppet drawn on Cartman's left hand.
 The New Kid and Chaos are sent to infiltrate the Freedom Pals to gain more information, culminating in the two groups co-operating to take down the police department, who are helping Mitch become the new mayor so they can have fewer restrictions on fighting crime.
 Afterwards, the children join Freedom Pals after learning they have developed a franchise plan that is more inclusive than Cartman's.

 The next day, Mitch kidnaps the New Kid's parents and destroys the Freedom Pals' franchise plan.
 The Freedom Pals capture Cartman, who insists he has no control over Mitch and reveals that the New Kid's parents are being held at Dr. Mephesto's genetic engineering lab.
 There, the Freedom Pals learn Mitch has been funding the creation of an army of mutated cats and sixth graders, which Mitch unleashes on the children.
 Battling through the mutants, the New Kid finds their parents and is forced to kill one of them to continue.
-At the exit, the Freedom Pals are ambushed by a mutated clone of Kyle's cousin—and Mitch.
+At the exit, the Freedom Pals are ambushed by a mutated clone of Kyle's cousin.
 The New Kid uses a powerful fart to defeat the clone, which accidentally transports the Freedom Pals one week into the future, where Mitch is the mayor.